 Picking the best game controller for PC is many things to many different people, and many different genres too.
-You could argue you’ve already got the best combo plumbed into your machine when you’ve got a trusty keyboard and mouse.
-But, sometimes (and only sometimes) having a specific gaming controller to hand can be vitally useful and actually change the way you approach a given game.
+You could argue you've already got the best combo plumbed into your machine with your trusty keyboard and mouse, but, sometimes (and only sometimes) having a specific gaming controller to hand can be vitally useful and actually change the way you approach a given game.

 Whether it’s a great wired or wireless pad, an official or third-party device, having a well-built, comfortable controller can really make the difference to your game.
 So it’s important you make the right choice.